umar-qureshi2/architecture-center/docs/cloud-adoption-guide/discussion-framework/lift-and-shift.md

 >
 > [Azure Site Recovery Deployment Planner for Hyper-V to Azure](/azure/site-recovery/site-recovery-hyper-v-deployment-planner)

-[WASSON - How do the last 2 support lift and shift?]
+[REVIEWER - How do the last 2 support lift and shift?]

 **Have you defined your networking requirements?**